glarmer/Hide-and-PEAK/README.md

 - GitHub: https://github.com/glarmer/Hide-and-PEAK

 ## Commissions
 Did you know I take commissions?
 Contact me on discord @glarmer if you'd like to discuss!
+Alternatively reach out to me via my [Discord server](https://discord.gg/cjzWT37abR).
 Note: All commissions must go through PayPal for the safety of you as a buyer and me as a seller.

 ## My other mods